Geeksltd/Programming.Tips/docs/Methods.md

 #### Extension method resolution

-&nbsp;&nbsp; For an extension method to be usable, the consumer code should declare a using statement for the namespace of the class which declares the extension method.
+For an extension method to be usable, the consumer code should declare a using statement for the namespace of the class which declares the extension method.

 If multiple extension methods with the same signature are found (from different extension method classes) you will get a compile error.
 But if one of them is in the same namespace as the consumer code, that will be selected.

 #### Avoid Side Effects

-&nbsp;&nbsp; Side effects are lies.
+Side effects are lies.
 Your function promises to do one thing, but it also does other hidden things such as making unexpected changes in:

 - Fields or properties of its own class.
 - Fields or properties of the parameters passed into the function